Anandukc/Anandukc/README.md

 # About

 Greetings!
-I'm Anandu KC, i have over 1+ year working experience as AI Developer.
+I'm Anandu KC, i have over 1.5 year working experience as AI Developer.
 My journey is marked by a passion for artificial intelligence and a commitment to pushing the boundaries of what's possible.

 # Professional Experience

-🚀 Current Position: AI Developer at Grow AI
+🚀 Current Position: AI Developer

 In my role, I actively contribute to the development of cutting-edge AI solutions, applying my skills to drive innovation and tackle complex challenges.